The Marmot with the CollarDiary of a Philosopher

-There are moments when I touch my whole body just to know I am really myself, if it is really I who went to sleep in my burrow, I who awoke down below, I who live without a family, in this solitary hole, with a collar on my neck… I am seized by strange doubts… Yes, it is really myself; I touch myself and find only myself.
+There are moments when I touch my whole body just to know I am really myself, if it is really I who went to sleep in my Burrow, I who awoke down below, I who live without a family, in this solitary hole, with a collar on my neck… I am seized by strange doubts… Yes, it is really myself; I touch myself and find only myself.
 Here are the long whiskers of my moustache; there are not two Marmots who wear them curled in this way.
 Here is my wounded left ear.
 Marmots have never had them too long – ears, that is.
-I am told that it is my mother who bit it off while dragging me along to hurry on our flight, in a great danger.
-Here are the paws which dug our handsome burrow – now destroyed; here is the spine which I grated by force of passing under the rocks that closed off our gallery….
+I am told that it is my mother who bit it off while dragging me along to hurry on our flight, in face of great danger.
+Here are the paws which dug our handsome Burrow – now destroyed; here is the spine which I grated by force of passing under the rocks that closed off our gallery….
 Here I really am, there is no doubt… This is precisely what I don’t understand.

 M.01.05.03.01 / M.014

 There is something strange and extraordinary in this sleep of the Long Night.